- Tier: Tier 1: Positive mental health promotion

 - Training requirements: The program is delivered through a 4-day professional learning course, in-person when possible (or equivalent if blended with online delivery).
 Technology requirements involve visual projectors for presentations and sound.

 - Factors to consider: There is no minimum number of participants required for schools to participate; however, in small schools (with less than 30 staff members) it is recommended to join with a neighbouring school to help meet travel costs for our training team and enable cost-effective delivery.
 No additional 'pre-work' is required by school leaders or staff.
 Training resource books are included in the price of foundation training.
+The program will be delivered by one facilitator unless there are more than 150 participants; in which case 2 facilitators will deliver the program.

 - Australian context: The program has been developed and applied in Australia.